Prescott, Burrow among NFL's top comeback candidates in 2021 - KESQ

 EX-CLEVELAND WIDE RECEIVER ODELL BECKHAM JR.

-OBJ missed the Baker Mayfield-led playoff run after tearing his left ACL in Week 7 last year.
-He caught just 34 passes for 232 yards in six games this season before the Browns let him go, closing the book on his 2½ seasons in Cleveland where he was a distraction and disappointment.
+OBJ missed the playoff run after tearing his left ACL in Week 7 last year.
+He caught just 34 passes for 232 yards in six games this year before the Browns closed the book on his 2½ seasons in Cleveland where he was a distraction and disappointment.
+He agreed to a deal Thursday with the Rams.

 SAN FRANCISCO QUARTERBACK JIMMY GAROPPOLO